 - 25 cherry tomatoes, or 2 large tomatoes (cut cherry tomatoes in half and cut large tomatoes in a dice)

-- 2 tsp dry thyme (can sub with 2 tbsp fresh thyme)
+- 2 teaspoon dry thyme (can sub with 2 tablespoon fresh thyme)

 - Lemon, green onions and cherry tomatoes for serving